 While it is a supplement that causes a feeling of relaxation, it is not known to be a sedative.
 When using L-Theanine for anxiety, stress, depression, or focus, make sure to adjust your dosage according to your personal tolerance until you achieve the desired effect.

-.
+A lipid-soluble nootropic of the racetam chemical class, Aniracetam, is known for its ability to boost mental energy and improve holistic and collective thinking.
+It is an effective option for reducing anxiety and depression and is also one of the best nootropics for creativity.
 Aniracetam does this by acting as a positive modulator of AMPA receptors that are involved in memory and learning capabilities.
 AMPA receptors are primarily glutamate receptors, the body’s most prominent neurotransmitters, playing a huge role in plasticity and synaptic transmission in the brain.
 In simpler terms, improvements in the process of neurotransmission by Aniracetam allow for greater focus, concentration, memory, and learning abilities in the user.

 Other benefits of this drug are a reduction in stress levels, reduced damage done to cognitive processes by various traumas, and reduced feelings of anxiety and depression.
 Something that makes it arguably one of the best nootropics for focus is that it has mild to no side effects when using the proper dosage.
 It’s also quite inexpensive compared to other cognitive enhancers and focus supplements found in the racetam family.
 Our list of the best mood enhancing drugs and nootropics also makes mention of Aniracetam.